luxonis/depthai-docs-website/source/pages/troubleshooting.rst

   echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="03e7", MODE="0666"' | sudo tee /etc/udev/rules.d/80-movidius.rules
   sudo udevadm control --reload-rules && sudo udevadm trigger

-And in some cases, these were already set, but DepthAI was plugged in the entire time, so Linux could not reset the rules.

-So make sure to unplug and then plug the DepthAI back in after having run these.

 CTRL-C Is Not Stopping It!
 ##########################